AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    ![](assets/setup-steps-1.png)

 Congratulations!
-You’re now in Marketo and can start exploring.
+You're now in Marketo and can start exploring.
 You might want to invite your colleagues on the marketing team to join you.
 You can do this by adding new users.

 Go to the **Admin** area.